eduardabarros/Python_Responde_Ai/README.md

 # Python_Responde_Ai
-Exercícios de Phyton do Responde Aí
+Exercícios de Python do Responde Aí